Italian Stocks: Enel Green Power, Fiat, Telecom Italia Media

-Enel Green Power SpA (EGPW IM) added 1.3 percent to 1.67 euros, gaining for a second day.
-Italy’s largest renewable energy company is among those that will be added to the Stoxx Europe 600 Index on March 21, index provider Stoxx Limited said in a press release.
+Enel Green Power SpA (EGPW) added 2.5 percent to 1.70 euros, climbing for a second day.
+Italy’s largest renewable energy company will join the Stoxx Europe 600 Index on March 21, index provider Stoxx Ltd. said in a press release.

 To contact the reporter on this story: Francesca Cinelli in Milan at email@example.com.